thoughtspot/cs_tools/docs/for-developers/what-is-markdown.md

 We'll now learn how to make links to other web sites on the world wide web.

 There are two different link types in Markdown, but both of them render the exact same way.
 The first link style is called an *inline link*.
 To create an inline link, you wrap the link text in brackets (`[ ]`), and then you wrap the link in parenthesis (`( )`).
-For example, to create a hyperlink to www.github.com, with a link text that says, Visit GitHub!, you'd write this in Markdown: [Visit GitHub!](https://www.github.com).
+For example, to create a hyperlink to www.github.com, with a link text that says, Visit GitHub!, you'd write this in Markdown: `[Visit GitHub!](https://www.github.com)`.

 You can add emphasis to link texts, if you like.
 You'll want to make sure that the bold phrasing occurs within the link text brackets and although it might make for an awkward experience, you can make links within headings, too.